Belize, Dominica, Niger, and St. Vincent join FIDE

 GM Maurice Ashley in a teachable moment with Belizean youth.

 Photos courtesy of Maurice Ashley.

 On an island where cricket is the sport of choice, chess has made a foray in Dominica.
 Last year, the island announced its Board of Directors prior to applying for FIDE membership.

 The interim Board of the Dominica Chess Federation.
 Caribbean chess is on the rise! #FIDE pic.twitter.com/9oPnaJxMrm

 Last year there was a call out for players on the island in Emo News.
 Spearheading that effort was Ross Boyd, “an avid chess player for numerous years and a mentor to many players.”
 The article continued,

 If you are interested in joining the community of chess players and helping further our goal in helping Dominica be represented under FIDE, reach out to us.
 Contact 767-225-4117 or 767-613-1022 to speak to either Mr. Ross Boyd or Mr. Nigel K. Francis respectively.
 Thank you for supporting us.

-There was some question whether Dominica would achieve the deadline for application, but they were successful.
+There was some question about whether Dominica would achieve the deadline for application, but they were successful.